joelparkerhenderson/pitch-deck/README.md

 9. Route to market – High-level growth plans, more detail given in the appendix.
 10. Team – Some validation on why we are the team that can pull this off.
 11. Appendix – more specific details on financials, projections, competition and route to market.

-## Slide 12: Investment

-* Ask for the money.
-* Why do you need the amount of money you are requesting?
-* What is your plan for using the money?

 ## Links to more